 As Michael Dolce, who specializes in these horrific child abuse cases, pointed out last year, “we have set up a system to sex traffic American children.”
-Indeed, and, whether or not it is deliberate, sensationalizing a measles non-crisis is perfect cover to keep that system going.
+Indeed, and as the mainstream media continues to sensationalize issues like the non-crisis of vaping or measles or any other fear-mongering content, they are providing perfect cover to keep that system going.

 DALLAS, TX – Sedrick Deshun Johnson — the boyfriend of 18-month-old Cedric “C.J.”
 Jackson’s aunt — is in police custody in relation to the death of the little boy.

 Police arrested the 27-year-old Thursday morning.
 He was charged with injury to a child, serious bodily injury.
 According to police, he confessed that he was at the apartment and moved Cedric’s body to a dumpster in northeast Dallas.
 Detectives learned that the dumpster was emptied twice since then.

 According to the arrest affidavit, Johnson stated the 18-month-old “made a mess” with ketchup packets, and that he then tightly swaddled him to restrict his movement and placed him on the floor.